nus-cs1010/2425-s1/docs/guides/clang.md

 We have automated the steps to compile C programs for all CS1010 assignments and exercises by providing `Makefile` and `compile_flags.txt`.
 The following guide explains how one can compile a C program with `clang` directly, without using `Makefile`.
 This information is useful once students graduated from CS1010 and go to other modules/scenarios where `Makefile` is not provided.

-## 1. Compile a standalone C program
+## 1. Compiling a standalone C program

 Suppose we have a standalone C program `teh.c` that does not use any external libraries.
 We can compile the program using the command